Sending all-staff emails certainly has its advantages.

-So why do all-staff emails have such a bad rap?
+So the question remains: why then do all-staff emails have such a bad rap?

 It’s simple math: the more messages employees receive, the less important they each seem and the more overloaded employees feel.

 Of course, there are times when an all-staff email might be absolutely necessary, but those instances are becoming more and more rare.
 Especially with dispersed offices across countries and continents, and more employees working remotely.

-Marketers figured out the value in segmenting their email lists a long time ago.
+Marketers figured out the value of segmenting their email lists a long time ago.